TrueLag/wonderland-eternal-cross/README.md

 ### Adds 4 new items to the Wonderland.jar horror mod:
 - Wooden Cross: Unpowered.
 Power up to make the Eternal Cross.
 - **Eternal Cross**: Use on any wonderland.jar entity to banish it permanently!
 - Spirit Compass: Shows banishment progress (e.g. "0 / 36", meaning entities banished so far).
 Doubles down as a danger radar, as it will flash red if there is any Wonderland.jar entity in a radius of 100 blocks.
+Also, the needle will point towards the nearest entity found in this range.
 - Banishment Log: A written book that keeps track of all the names of the currently banished entities.

 ---